Guide to Developing Java Plugins

 Attaching the Mojo to the Build Lifecycle

-You can also configure your plugin to attach specific goals to a particular phase of the build lifecycle.
+You can also configure the plugin to attach specific goals to a particular phase of the build lifecycle.
 Here is an example:

 <build>